OCA/l10n-belgium/companyweb_base/README.rst

 - Companyweb <info@companyweb.be>
 - Katrien Billen <katrien@companyweb.be>

-In 2025, the migration to v19, together with new features backported to v17 and v18, have been funded by
+In 2025, the migration to v19, the migration to the SOAP API v2 together with new features, have been funded by
 `Companyweb <https://www.companyweb.be>`__.

 - Companyweb <info@companyweb.be>